Spring in our heads - what does this season do to us?

 The active lifestyle

-I know, especially in winter it's sometimes difficult to get out of bed, off the couch or back into real life in general, but that's the crux of the matter: exercise.
-In 2020, walking has become a popular sport and, at least from my observations, it has stayed pretty well in the top 3 lockdown activities - even in winter!
+I know, especially in winter it's sometimes difficult to get out of bed, off the couch or back into real life in general, but that's exactly the crux of the matter: exercise.
+In 2020, walking has become a popular sport and, at least from my observations, has also held up pretty well in the top 3 lockdown activities - even in winter!
 I think we were all at the point where we couldn't see banana bread anymore, neither in our Instagram feed nor in our own kitchen.

 But now that I've done some in-depth research into what spring triggers in our bodies and how it gets into our heads, I firmly believe that walking (or even jogging for the more ambitious) in the fresh air was the glue that somehow held the thread of our mental fitness together.
 Or what do you think?
 Simply going out, seeing something other than your own four walls, enjoying nature or urban architecture at best, getting your joints going, getting your circulation going and so on.